 Prefabrication is the heart of Harvey’s beliefs on mechanical and plumbing contracting.
-Working closely with our VDC department and their design software capabilities, we ensure that our installations fit precisely and are fabricated with the highest level of quality and care.
+Working closely with our Engineering division and their design software capabilities, we ensure that our installations fit precisely and are fabricated with the highest level of quality and care.
 When schedules are fast, prefabrication allows our team to produce large quantities of product and assemblies offsite in our warehouses, most of the time prior to the building being ready for mechanical and plumbing installation.

 Our state of the art fabrication facilities and technology includes: